 10 Movies That Make the Best Use of Silence

 Silence.
-Silence could be a state of mind; a deliberate action that expresses repressed thoughts and emotions or one that personifies seething rage imploding in the hidden corners of our psyche.
+Silence could be a state of mind, a deliberate action that expresses repressed thoughts and emotions, or one that personifies seething rage imploding in the hidden corners of our psyche.
 The word, however, has often been synonymous with boredom and tedium in general discourses on cinema.
 To what extent that is true will always remain subjective and is one that triggers an enormous debate.
-I for one have always been intrigued by deeply contemplative and meditative silences.
-Endless, fascinating conversations can be really engaging but silence often manages to speak a lot more than phrases and syllables.
-This article takes a look at films that make the best use of silences.
-It should also be noted that the silence here refers to, not just the sound, but the emphasis on the characters’ emotions as well and the list is a hybrid mix of films that use music and natural sounds to accentuate the silence consuming the characters.
-With all that said now, let’s jump ahead and catch some great movies.
+I, for one, have always been intrigued by deeply contemplative and meditative silences.
+Endless, fascinating conversations can be really engaging, but silence often speaks a lot more than phrases and syllables.
+This article takes a look at films that make the best use of silence.
+It should also be noted that the silence here refers not just to the sound but also to the emphasis on the characters’ emotions.
+The list is a hybrid mix of films that use music and natural sounds to accentuate the silence consuming the characters.
+With all that said, now, let’s jump ahead and catch some great movies.

 10. The Good, the Bad and the Ugly (1966)